serverlessworkflow/specification/examples/README.md

 #### Description

 In this example we want to create a book lending workflow.
-The workflow starts when a lender submits a book request (via event "Book Lending Request Event").
+The workflow starts when a lender submits a book lending request (via event "Book Lending Request Event").
-The workflow describes our business logic around lending a book, from checking its current availability, to waiting on the lenders response if the book is currently not available, to checking out the book and notifying the lender.
+The workflow describes our business logic around lending a book, from checking its current availability, to waiting on the lender's response if the book is currently not available, to checking out the book and notifying the lender.

 This example expects the "Book Lending Request Event" event to have a payload of for example: